brightdigit/ContributeWordPress/Content/articles/tim-haines-marketing-hackers.md

 free-tax filing program sponsored by the United Way.
-After that, **I went into marketing and started freelancing and found West Michigan to be a place that encouraged a startup mindset.** One by one, I found others to join my team and that's how Symposia was born.
+After that, **I went into marketing and started freelancing and found West Michigan to be a place that encouraged a startup mindset.** One by one, I found others to join my team and that’s how Symposia was born.

 ## What have you seen change over your time in the marketing space?

 Almost everything. **Social media advertising has become a key part of most digital strategies.
-That's why advertisers continue to offer new and innovated products that allow for more precise targeting than ever before.** New channels (such as Snapchat) have entered the landscape.
+That’s why advertisers continue to offer new and innovated products that allow for more precise targeting than ever before.** New channels (such as Snapchat) have entered the landscape.
 Old platforms (remember MySpace?) have died.

-\[bctt tweet=\"Social media advertising has become a key part of most digital strategies.
-That's why advertisers continue to offer new and innovated products that allow for more precise targeting than ever before. \@TimothyTHaines\" username=\"\@brightdigit\"\]
+\[bctt tweet="Social media advertising has become a key part of most digital strategies.
+That’s why advertisers continue to offer new and innovated products that allow for more precise targeting than ever before. @TimothyTHaines" username="@brightdigit"\]

 ## What common mistakes do you see people make?

-Assuming that their working with an expert\...
+Assuming that their working with an expert...

 1. Putting a bunch of work into something **without an actual strategy**.